 By the way, the assembly instruction manual of this Jagdpanther kit is a booklet and the process seems long, but the assembly quantity of each number is small, so I think it goes smoothly.
 As might be expected, it takes time to wrap the connecting track around the chassis.

-Probably when I made the MENG Panther before, it is difficult to cut off because the gate is in the fitting part of the tracks, and the fit is a little lacking.
+Probably when I made the MENG Panther before, it was difficult to cut off because the gate is in the fitting part of the tracks, and the fit is a little lacking.
 It takes time if I cut it out carefully.
 If I apply a lot of adhesives and try to reduce the gap, I may be able to manage it.

-Schulzen, do I call it a side armor?
+Schulzen, do I call it side armor?
 It is a bulletproof plate for small arms such as rifles.
 All of this Schulzen is used to hide the top of the crawler.
-I attached all 12 of the spare track links to the left and right.
+I attached all 12 spare track links to the left and right.
 It became a tank like a sample vehicle.

-The difference between the Jagdpanther type G1 and G2 seems to be due largely to the difference in the layout of the upper surface of the engine area.
+The difference between the Jagdpanther type G1 and G2 seems to be due mainly to the difference in the layout of the upper surface of the engine area.
 I was wondering what to do with Zimmerit Coating this time.
 Since the total production of Jagdpanther was 415 tanks and the production after the coating was discontinued in September 1944 was 338 tanks, I thought it would be good without coating this time.

 I think dark yellow is a little thick.
 It may be the color tone of the picture.
-I thought it would give a good impression if the mold of the crawler belt was a little bright because it emphasized the weight and the strength of the tank.
+I thought it would give a good impression if the mold of the crawler belt were a little bright because it emphasized the weight and strength of the tank.
 MENG Jagdpanther kit is good overall, so I didn’t think much about it and just moved my hands.
-The selection of parts is a little troublesome, maybe it is an excellent point of this kit.
+The selection of parts is a little troublesome; maybe it is an excellent point of this kit.
 I will make a MENG kit again.